강의

 Practice Environment and Prerequisites

 • The TRACE32 program (simulator mode) can be used in 'Windows 10' or 'Windows 11' environments.
+(This TRACE32 program does not run on Mac)

 • It's good to know the basic grammar of the C language.